6 pasture plants that will make it through a drought

 Unlike the other drought-tolerant grass species, prairie grass must always be rotationally grazed and never grazed when the soil is wet or frosted.
 It has high nitrogen requirements, due to its vigorous growth, and nitrogen fertiliser should be used to maintain production and extend pasture life.
 Prairie grass needs free-draining and fertile soils.
 Heavy clay loams are not suitable.

-Even under ideal management, prairie grass does not seem to persist longer than seven years (the same as ryegrass).
+Even under ideal management, prairie grass doesn’t seem to persist longer than seven years (the same as ryegrass).

 Sow in: mid-August to late November